These oatmeal date bars are a recipe that my mother often made when I was a little girl.

 Dates are also high in antioxidants, so they make a great choice to use in sweet recipes.
 I often use them to make energy bites.

-This one is a favorite.
-The date bars my mother made were gooey and delicious with the rich taste of datesand brown sugar.
+This maple syrup date squares recipe is a favorite of mine.
+The oatmeal bars my mother made were gooey and delicious with the rich taste of dates and brown sugar.

-This gives a nice rich mixture that looks somewhat like jam.
+This gives you a filling with a nice rich mixture that looks somewhat like jam.

-The top and bottom crust of the date bars is made from flour, oats, baking soda and salt.
-It is sweetened with some brown sugar and held together with butter.
+The top and bottom crusts of the maple date bars are made from flour, oats, baking soda and salt.
+This crust is sweetened with some brown sugar and held together with butter.

-This recipe makes 20 bars.
+This date bar recipe makes 20 slices.
 Each bar has 211 calories and 1.6 grams of saturated fat.
-Most oats are gluten free, but be sure to check the package for information.

 Are you fond of fruit and dried fruit desserts or do you prefer normal sweet treats?
 Please leave your comments below.